Know How to Back Your Car

 Start Backing Up

-You start backing up by letting up the brake pedal.
+You start backing by letting up the brake pedal.

 A common mistake by new drivers is to move the foot to the gas pedal and lightly increase speed.
 Don’t.
 Until you are an experienced driver, you should keep your foot where it is and just let up on the brake.

 Know Which Way to Steer